Track Large Volume Movement with Fixed RFID Readers

-Fixed RFID readers work with antennas.
-Antennas provide the vital link between the fixed reader and tag, serving as the conduit that moves data back and forth.
-Antennas are what allow the communication to occur, enabling organizations to capture, move, and manage critical information to and from every point of business activity.
-That being said, antennas are an essential part of any fixed RFID system.
+Fixed RFID systems also require antennas.
+Antennas provide the vital link between the fixed reader and tag, moving data back and forth.
+Antennas allow communication to occur, enabling organizations to capture, exchange, and manage critical information to and from every point of operation.

 The great thing about using fixed readers is that there is no need for human intervention.
-Fixed RFID readers can read tags without a person having to press a button.
+Fixed RFID readers read tags automatically when the tags pass through, without any manual intervention.